AcnodeLabs/cardata3d/README.md

  # cardata3d

-Requires curl.exe setup in your PATH
+Requires curl.exe setup in your PATH (if u dont have curl just run getcurl.asadmin.bat in a command prompt with admin previlages)

 What it does:
 it extracts year, mileage and price data from specified make model from car sales listing sites (e.g pakwheels.com)